nii-yamagishilab/AntiDeepfake/README.md

 <hr>

 ## 📢 News and Updates
+[Oct.
+16, 2025] We corrected previous implementation of EER calculation, and updated the code, result tables in arXiv and Hugging Face.
+I applogize for the mistake.

 [Sep.
 20, 2025] Add functions and a demo notebook for drift detection.
 Please check details [README_drift.md](./README_drift.md).